Israel passes law legalizing thousands of settlement homes

 "While we don't believe the existence of settlements is an impediment to peace, the construction of new settlements or the expansion of existing settlements beyond their current borders may not be helpful in achieving that goal," the White House said.

 The Palestinians want the West Bank, east Jerusalem and the Gaza Strip — territories Israel captured in the 1967 Mideast war — for their future state.
 Much of the international community views settlements as illegal and an obstacle to reaching peace with the Palestinians.
-Shortly before leaving office, President Barack Obama allowed the U.N.
+Shortly before leaving office, Obama allowed the U.N.
 Security Council to pass a resolution declaring settlements illegal.
-Obama cited the Israeli outpost legislation as a reason for not vetoing the resolution.

 Before the law passed, the U.N.
 Mideast envoy, Nickolay Mladenov, called on lawmakers to vote against the law, saying that "it will have far-reaching legal consequences for Israel and greatly diminish the prospects for Arab-Israeli peace."